 - MBS telehealth services introduced on a temporary basis in response to the COVID-19 pandemic will now be permanent.
 Telehealth services provided by GPs, medical practitioners, nurse practitioners, participating midwives, allied health providers and dental practitioners in the practice of oral and maxillofacial surgery services will continue.
-A service may only be provided by telehealth where it is safe and clinically appropriate to do so. - These MBS telehealth items are for out-of-hospital patients. - Providers are expected to obtain informed financial consent from patients prior to providing the service; providing details regarding their fees, including any out-of-pocket costs.
+The MBS telehealth items are available to nurse practitioners. - A service may only be provided by telehealth where it is safe and clinically appropriate to do so. - The MBS telehealth items are for out-of-hospital patients. - Providers are expected to obtain informed financial consent from patients prior to providing the service; providing details regarding their fees, including any out-of-pocket costs.